Cross-lingual AMR Aligner: Paying Attention to Cross-Attention: Method

-However this produces a sparse matrix.
-While there are sparse versions of attention \cite{10.5555/3045390.3045561}, they did not produce successful alignments in our experiments.
-Hence we choose to alleviate the constraint of imposing sparsity by employing the scalar mixing approach introduced in ELMO \cite{peters-etal-2018-deep}.
-We therefore learn a weighted mix of each head and obtain a single attention matrix:
+However, even though there are sparse versions of attention~\cite{10.5555/3045390.3045561}, these did not produce successful alignments in our experiments.
+Hence we choose to alleviate the constraint of imposing sparsity by employing the scalar mixing approach introduced in ELMo~\cite{peters-etal-2018-deep}.
+We learn a weighted mix of each head and obtain a single attention matrix: